 These futuristic tiny homes will be 3D printed near the city of Eindhoven by a Dutch construction company called Van Wijnen.

-Should you consider getting a prefabricated High-Tech tiny house, go DIY route or order a custom tiny house from one of the tiny home builders?
+Should you consider getting a prefabricated modern tiny house, go the DIY route or order a custom tiny house from one of the tiny home builders?

 Today 54% of the world’s population of 7.5 billion people lives in major cities and while we urbanites work hard, some are dreaming of their own space while they are forced to rent.
 The majority of us can’t afford to buy a second home or vacation home.
 The tiny house real estate movement could help make this a reality — without renovation costs, annual maintenance, and hefty down payments so you can fulfill your dream.